ACUTE CARE SURGERY FELLOWSHIP

 Additionally, the fellow must meet all the requirements contained in the “Eligibility and Credentialing of Housestaff” Policy of the University of Utah Office of Graduate Medical Education (GME), including:

-- Graduation from a U.S. or Canadian medical school accredited by the ACGME
+• Graduation from a U.S. or Canadian medical school accredited by the Liaison Committee on Medical Education (LCME).

 OR

-- Is a graduate of a medical school outside of the United States and has completed a Fifth Pathway program provided by a Liaison Committee on Medical Education (LCME)-accredited medical
+3. Is a graduate of a medical school outside of the United States and has completed a Fifth Pathway program provided by an LCME-accredited medical school

 You can obtain more information regarding the GME policies and benefits, along with general information, at the GME website.